 Emotional: An adaptive network would recognise the need for mutual emotional support in these times, and would meet regularly to enable this, probably using processes such as the Work That Reconnects and methods from Deep Adaptation.

 Inspirational: Jem Bendell, Joanna Macy and many others have highlighted how the climate crisis challenges us around finding meaning and purpose in life: an adaptive network would ideally help its members to explore this dimension, but without advocating any specific spiritual approach.

-Two of the books which may be relevant in exploring this terrain are How Everything Can Collapse by Servigne and Stevens, see my summary blog here, Creating a Life Together by Diana Leafe Christian, see summary blog here, and Navigating the Coming Chaos by Carolyn Baker, see summary blog here.
+Books which may be relevant in exploring this terrain are How Everything Can Collapse by Servigne and Stevens, see my summary blog here, Creating a Life Together by Diana Leafe Christian, see summary blog here, and Navigating the Coming Chaos by Carolyn Baker, see summary blog here.
 We can see all through the sweep of history, and right now in the climate crisis, that humanity struggles to prepare for major impending challenges.
 Timing is one problem: floods, food shortages, power cuts and major storms are all likely in the next few years, but no one can say exactly when.

-What I am advocating here has nothing to do with escaping to the Hebrides or other extreme forms of prepping: I am suggesting that we create more resilience where we currently live, and do so soon before the disruptions get more severe.
+What I am advocating here has nothing to do with escaping to the Hebrides or other extreme forms of prepping: I am suggesting the start of more resilient infrastructure and small land-based hamlets, which we can all learn from as problems increase.
 You may wonder why this can’t just be done by individual households: many of the shrewdest climate observers, including Jem Bendell and Charles Eisenstein, believe the collective dimension is crucial: for both emotional and material support.
 And having been part of collective food growing in a cohousing community, I think this group approach is more viable than smallholdings for individual households.